On This Page

 Other Disease and Health Risks

-Additional concerns include air pollution, anthrax disease, enteroviruses, helminths, leptospirosis, marine hazards, melioidosis, Nipah virus, schistosomiasis, snakebites, tuberculosis.
+Additional concerns include air pollution, anthrax disease, enteroviruses, helminths, leptospirosis, marine hazards, melioidosis, Nipah virus, schistosomiasis, sexually transmitted infections, snakebites, tuberculosis.

 Consular Advice